 3. Run heuristic evaluation

-A heuristic evaluation is a technique to review user interfaces and catch design problems based on a set of guidelines called heuristics.
-This method is a budget-friendly way to identify UX issues without recruiting and testing participants—but this doesn’t mean it can replace user research.
+Heuristic evaluation is a budget-friendly way to identify UX issues and review user interfaces, without recruiting and testing participants—but this doesn’t mean it can replace user research.
 As an industry standard, three to five evaluators (usually designers and researchers) should perform a heuristic evaluation on the same UI to reduce biases.

 As the Nielsen Norman Group explains, “User experience design is highly contextual.
 To design good experiences, you’ll still need to test with actual users.
 But heuristic evaluations can complement your team’s research work.”
 For example, you can conduct a heuristic evaluation of your product to learn which parts of the design you should focus on when testing.